FIXED - 1958 Power Vent Window wiring problem

 I put some heat shrinking tube around it after soldering

-just to be sure I wrapped some more electric tape around it
+Just to be safe I wrapped some more electric tape around it

 1958 Power Vent Window wiring problem